 Maria del Socorro Pesqueira was appointed President of Healthy Communities Foundation in May 2017.
 As an award-winning visionary leader, she is a sought-after speaker addressing local, national, and hemispheric audiences on a wide variety of topics ranging from private/nonprofit partnerships, health disparities, immigration reform, women and family issues, violence prevention, and the future of philanthropy.

-Her awards consist of being named a Chicago Community Trust Fellow in 2015, 1 of 50 Women of Influence by Chicago Business Journal in 2016, the Excellence in Community Service award by MALDEF in 2015, the Making a Difference Award by Chicago Women in Philanthropy in 2013, selected to AJC Project Israel Interchange for National Latino Opinion and Policy Leaders in 2016, and named one of “Forty under Forty” by Crain’s Chicago Business.
+Her awards and recognitions include being named a Chicago Community Trust Fellow, 1 of 50 Women of Influence by Chicago Business Journal, the Excellence in Community Service award by MALDEF, the Making a Difference Award by Chicago Women in Philanthropy, selected to AJC Project Israel Interchange for National Latino Opinion and Policy Leaders, and named one of “Forty under Forty” by Crain’s Chicago Business.

 ARTICLES ABOUT AND BY MARIA: